dkunev/Coursera_Capstone/README.md

 # Coursera_Capstone
-This is my capstone Project notebook for the IBM Data Science Professional Certificate
+This is my capstone Project repository for the IBM Data Science Professional Certificate